muggy8/improbable/have-and-havenot/fm9kS34V.md

 The following days after the exam didn't go by easy.

-I tried my best to look for Phanna but, as I expected, they were nowhere to be found.
+I tried my best to find Phanna but, as I expected, they were nowhere to be found.

 There's a pretty high chance that Phanna has already left the Mountainpass area.

-But judging from how Phanna moved around the school campus on the exam day, Phanna being able to evade my detection is not impossible as well.
+But judging from how Phanna moved around the school campus on the exam day, Phanna being able to evade my detection is a possibility.

 The only thing I have left of Phanna's is the strange clothing that they were wearing.

-I wasn't exactly sure what to do with them but I had a feeling that if I were to ever meet Phanna again, I should at least return those clothing.
+I wasn't exactly sure what to do with them but I felt like it was my duty to keep them in decent condition since if I were to ever meet Phanna again, I could at least return those clothing.

-I felt bad that I now held the only thing Phanna has left of their old life before I summoned them.
+These clothes were likely the only thing Phanna has left in this world that have a connection to their old life before I summoned them.

-However, what shattered my spirit the most was the fact that I now have failed two whole summonings.
+However, what truly shattered my spirit the most was the fact that I now have failed two whole summonings.

 I didn't know what to do now.